jeldrint/Blog-API-Client-1/README.md

 * June 21
     * separated the blog into 3 different components (Admin, Members, and public) ☑️
     * working on publish / unpublish post
-        - this is already done, just fixing the logic
+        - this is already done, just fixing the logic ☑️

+    * working on JWT